clulab/reach-examples/README.md

   > sbt 'run-main com.yourorg.TextInJsonOutJava'

-Because Reach loads a large set of NLP data models, we recommend that you allocate a sufficient amount of working memory for the process.
-We have had good luck with at least 5 gigabytes of heap:
+Because Reach loads and uses several large NLP data models, we recommend that you allocate a sufficient amount of working memory for the process.
+We have observed no issues running with at least 5 gigabytes of heap:

-  `-server -Xms1024m -Xmx6144m`
+  `-server -Xms3g -Xmx6g`